jmatth11/plunder/README.md

 - Write to memory to a given process.
 - Read basic network information from a given process.
     - Read what ports and protocols a process is using.

+### TUI Features

+Currently the TUI only implements a subset of what the library can do.

+Functionality list:
+- View all processes currently running on the machine.
+- View memory regions, raw memory within regions, and process info (cmd line args, env args, network info).
+- Filter process list for quickly finding process to view.
+Filter works on process id and process name.

 ## Build